-Delcam’s recently-launched CADCAM software starting at $149.00, ArtCAM Express, will be available on booth #305 during the Woodworking Machinery & Supply Expo (WMS) at the Direct Energy Center in Toronto, Canada, from 27th to 29th October.
-The ArtCAM Express software is believed to be the easiest to learn and the fastest to use engraving and routing software currently available.
+Delcam has dramatically reduced the price of the entry-level version of its ArtCAM CADCAM software for engraving and woodworking, ArtCAM Express, to US$149, £99 or 125 Euros.
+The software is believed to be the easiest to learn and the fastest to use engraving and routing software currently available.
 For full details on ArtCAM Express and to download a trial version, please go to www.artcamexpress.com.

 ArtCAM Express offers 2D drawing, and 2D and standard 3D machining functions, and so provides an ideal introduction to computer-based manufacturing for companies in the engraving, woodworking and signmaking industries.
 A range of modules are available to add extra functionality as the user develops his skills and wishes to take on more complex projects.
 The software is available in 32-bit and 64-bit versions so that users with the more powerful hardware can work with larger, memory-intensive files.